NessenGoinden/Pricing_Table/README.md

 - View the optimal layout for the site depending on their device's screen size

+** I have done some changes to the design and I have added some animation **

 **Had great fun coding this pricing table 🚀 **